 Core training is entry-level or basic training specific to tasks performed in designated job classifications.
-With the exception of the Supervisor and Manager/Administrator Core Courses, each has a specific outline, with prescribed subject matter, that must meet the minimum time frames for instruction.
+Except for the Supervisor and Manager/Administrator Core Courses, each has a specific outline, with prescribed subject matter, that must meet the minimum time frames for instruction.
 They include prescribed performance objectives as well as testing standards to measure the basic knowledge and skills taught in the training.